 The Contractor will be compliant with the Data Protection Legislation, as defined in the terms and conditions (see Section 3).
-A guide to The General Data Protection Regulation published by the Information Commissioner's Office can be found <a href="https://example.com/her
+A guide to The General Data Protection Regulation published by the Information Commissioner's Office can be found here.

-The only processing that the Contractor is authorised to do is listed in Schedule 20 by BEIS, "the Authority" and may not be determined by the Contractor.
+The only processing that the Contractor is authorised to do is listed in Schedule 20 by DESNZ, "the Authority" and may not be determined by the Contractor.